 Each year, Sigma Alpha Lambda undertakes two main national initiatives which are coordinated by the National Office in conjunction with the local chapters.
 SAL offers initiatives and benefits for our members both nationally and locally.
 BetterHelp and Song for Charlie are ways students can be involved from any location.
 Each fall, those on campuses can join in to fight hunger with SAL’s Food Fight Against Hunger.
-In the spring, the students focus on participating in The American Cancer Societies Relay for Life.
-SAL also encourages participation from all chapters on newer national initiatives like 9/11 Memorial Flag Day and MLK Day of Service.
+In the spring, the students focus on participating in The American Cancer Society’s Relay for Life.
+SAL also encourages participation from all chapters on other national initiatives like 9/11 Memorial Flag Day and MLK Day of Service.

 FOOD FIGHT AGAINST HUNGER: